 Feedback to the consultation draft, and the internal operations of the project highlighted the critical gap of cultural governance.
 In recognition of the importance of this, and to give practice to the principle of privileging Aboriginal and Torres Strait Islander Voices, a full report Cultural safety: From compliance to commitment has been produced to focus on cultural safety and cultural governance.
-It is hoped that this will assist organisations to better and more fully engage with Aboriginal and Torres Strait Islander Strait Islander Strait Islander to change.
+It is hoped that this will assist organisations to better and more fully engage with Aboriginal and Torres Strait Islander staff and communities to drive change.